Skip to content

 Meredith Kreisa headshot

-If you’ve never written an IT policy before, the process can seem as intimidating as climbing Mount Everest in a blizzard.
+If you’ve never written an information technology policy before, the process can seem as intimidating as climbing Mount Everest in a blizzard.
 But never fear!
 We’ll be your guides (and watch your back for irate office yetis).

 Unfortunately, you can’t just scribble an effective IT policy on a cocktail napkin during your next networking happy hour.
 Getting it right requires careful planning and consideration.
-These steps will steer you in the right direction:
+These steps (and using an IT policy template) will steer you in the right direction:

 1. Identify a need

 IT policies should address a clear need.
 This may be something you noticed during day-to-day operations, or you might anticipate a future need and write a company policy proactively.
-For instance, if you notice a lot of employees using their phones on the company’s network, you may be overdue for a bring your own device policy.
+For instance, if you notice a lot of employees using their mobile devices on the company’s network, that may present security threats that trigger the need for a network security policy, an access control policy, and a bring your own device policy.
 On the other hand, if you’re planning on transitioning to a remote-first approach, you might craft a remote access policy ahead of the big change.

 2. Delegate responsibility